-The school has a small number of 'Rules', which have been agreed by the children at the beginning of the school year (see appendix A), but the primary aim of the behaviour policy is not to establish a system to enforce rules.
+The school has four values, which have been agreed by the children at the beginning of the school year (see appendix A), but the primary aim of the behaviour policy is not to establish a system to enforce rules.
 It is a means of promoting good relationships, so that everyone can work together with a common purpose of everyone learning.